 The Subaru Ascent has corrective steering, meaning that it does micro-corrections as you drive to keep you in your lane.
 Well, when you’re towing a camper, it sways a bit, and the Subaru also has anti-sway technology… So, Chris turned off the corrective steering and from there out it was smooth sailing.
 To describe how it felt, basically I was fighting with a ghost for two days as the advanced steering system wanted to help me when I didn’t need it.
 So frustrating, but thank goodness we figured that out.

-Packing the Camper for our Pandemic Road Trip
+Packing the Camping Trailer for our Pandemic Road Trip

 Since we hired movers to get the bulk of our stuff across the country (horrible experience; read about it here) we just had to worry about what we’d need for our drive across the country… and for life in Florida until our belonging were delivered.
 We packed clothes for both cold and hot weather, sleeping backs and air mattresses, and loaded up the camper with actual camping supplies for the pandemic road trip part of our new life.
 And we brought a small coffee pot.